kelvinsanchez15/100-days-of-code/log.md

 ### Day 19: July 13, 2020

-**Today's Progress:** I did some tests with math.js and regex sanitizing of my input.
+**Today's Progress:** I did some tests with math.js and used regex for input sanitize.

 **Thoughts:** I'm having troubles dealing with decimals.
 I know how to restrict consecutive ones like "5.." but I don't know how to deal with cases like "4.1.2.3"